 Lots of things have changed and evolved over my 15 years in the Valencia Region.
 Even though many still call Valencia one of the most underrated cities in Spain – I simply can´t agree with this statement.
 Back when I first visited Valencia it kind of felt like a hidden gem.
 But not anymore: these days Valencia in summer is packed with tourists.
 And even in the off-season Valencia is full of international travelers searching for the Spanish winter sun.

 But all of this does not make Valencia any less unique or attractive.
 This city is full of history, unique landmarks, relaxing palm trees, and cute local cafes to enjoy a delicious breakfast.
+So, if Valencia is on your Spain bucket list, grab my 1-day itinerary to make the most of your visit.

 What you need to know